Raggaer/castro/en-US/lua/global.md

 Easy access to global variables across your system.
 Values are saved into the database.
 Currently only lua tables are supported.

+Usually you should use this table to share values across requests.

 - [global:set(key, value)](#set)
 - [global:get(key)](#get)
 - [global:delete(key)](#delete)